OliverFlecke/github-oauth-proxy/README.md

 # Small NodeJS server for getting around Github authentication CORS

 This repository contains a small NodeJS express application, which allows authenticating users with Github's OAuth flow in a Single-Page Application.
+A pure browser-only flow is not yet supported for Github OAuth apps, see [this issue](https://github.com/isaacs/github/issues/330) for more details.

 ## Development